kolomeytsev/technotrader/README.md

 # technotrader

-TechnoTrader is a platform for on-Line portfolio selection which includes a library of classical and state-of-the-art on-line portofolio selection strategies implemented in Python.
+TechnoTrader is a platform for online portfolio selection which includes a library of classical and state-of-the-art on-line portofolio selection strategies implemented in Python.
 This platform has user-friendly GUI for backtesting strategies and analyzing results.
 One can easily add their own strategies following convenient interface.

 ## Prerequisites